Its-Just-Nans/rio201/report/README.md

 For HTTP it's the same logic but with a HTTP client.
 We also need a second callback to save values in another list.

-To retrieve the data from the server and display it on a graph.
-We use the HTTP server with a json response
+To retrieve the data from the central server and display it on a graph.
+We use the HTTP server (of the central server) with a json response

 From the ssh frontend, we can do in python